auth0/Lock.Android/README.md

 </resources>
 ```

-In your `app/build.gradle` file add the **Manifest Placeholders** for the Auth0 Domain and Auth0 Scheme properties, which are going to be used internally by the library to register an **intent-filter** that will capture the authentication result.
+In your `app/build.gradle` file add the **Manifest Placeholders** for the Auth0 Domain and Auth0 Scheme properties, which are going to be used internally by the library to declare the Lock activities and register **intent-filters** that will capture the authentication result.

 ```groovy
 apply plugin: 'com.android.application'